mandober/debrief.math/math.GLOSSARY.md

 ## Metamathematics
 Metamathematics is the study of mathematics itself using mathematical methods.
 This study produces metatheories, which are mathematical theories about other mathematical theories.

+## Metatheory
+Metatheory is the collection of true statements that we can make about some particular logical system, and, by extension, the study of such statements.

 ## Metatheorem
 A metatheorem is a statement about a formal system proven in a metalanguage.
 Unlike theorems proved within a given formal system, a metatheorem is proved within a metatheory, and may reference concepts that are present in the metatheory but not the object theory.

+## Metavariable
+An object language under definition can be discussed only in another language, called metalanguage.
+Metavariable is a variable belonging to the metalanguage that is used to range over the arbitrary terms of the object language.

 <!-- #endregion -->